Berea-College-CSC-226/t04-main/Answers/t04_questions_answered.md

 1.d.
 Briefly describe two or more of the PEP8 warnings you fixed.
 Does the resulting code look better or worse?
 Why?

 ```
+Two spaces before defining functions.
+We fixed .
+It looks better because its more organized, readable, and sparkly.
 ```

 _Return to the Google Doc to continue the assignment._